MinglunPan/MSCA31008-Data-Mining-Principles/README.md

 ## Dataset
  - The dataset is very large, so removing unnecessary and redundant features will help improve the performance of the model.
+ - Data tables are under the databse 'dmp_yelp_rs' in RCC Hadoop.

 ## Feature Engineering